Martha Bishop Pitman, MD

 Associate Professor of Pathology, Harvard Medical School

-Dr. Pitman is a specialist in cytopathology.
-She provides consulting services, and further specializes in pancreatic cytology and especially pancreatic cyst cytology.
+Dr. Pitman is a specialist in cytopathology and gastrointestinal surgical pathology.
+She provides consulting services in both, and is a leading international expert in pancreatic cytology, especially pancreatic cyst cytology.

 - Department of Pathology